vatesfr/xen-orchestra/docs/installation.md

 # Installation

 :::tip
-If you want to deploy an official XO Appliance on an airgapped infrastructure, refer to the [dedicated documentation](airgap.md).
+If you want to deploy an XOA in an airgapped infrastructure, refer to the [dedicated documentation](airgap.md).
 :::

 ## XOA